imjoy-team/ImJoy/web/public/docs/overview.md

 <img src="./assets/imjoy-overview.png" width="800px"></img>

-Imjoy consists of **two parts**:
+Imjoy consists of **three parts**, each part can be extended with plugins:

-1.  the **ImJoy app**.
-It can either run in a browser ("webApp") or as a stand-alone app (desktopApp).
-The app alone can already perform computational tasks with the powerful
+1.  the **Web User Interface**.
+ImJoy is a web application, it means that using ImJoy is as easy as opening a web page from [ImJoy.io](https://imjoy.io/#/app).
+With ubiquitousness of the web, ImJoy provides unified user experience with browsers running on different operating systems, including mobile devices.
+The user can install plugins, and use them from the web interface.
+Besides a easy-to-use minimal interface, plugins can create their own window to create rich and interactive web interface by making use of the full power of the entire HTML/CSS/JS frameworks.
+For example, with [D3.js](https://d3js.org/) or [Three.js](https://threejs.org/), one can easily provide powerful interactive charts or 3D visuliaztion plugins.
+For developers, the web interface is also used for writing and testing code.
+A stand-alone desktop application (desktopApp) is also provided.

-Javascript engine and WebGL providing GPU access.
-We further provide support for for (pyodide)[https://github.com/iodide-project/pyodide], which allows to run Python directly inside the ImJoy app.
-However, here only a few libraries are currenty supported.
+1. the **Web Computational Backend**.
+Computational tasks can be execution in web browsers directly.
+Browsers nowadays are highly optimized such that Javascript engines such as Google Chrome V8 and Firefox Quantum can be used to perform computational tasks.
+The performance of Javascript Engines are close or even better than native languages such as Java and Python ([Benchmarks](https://benchmarksgame-team.pages.debian.net/benchmarksgame/faster/node-python3.html)).
+With HTML5/WebGL, browser can access to GPUs, allowing transparent GPU computing with libraries such as [Tensorflow.js](https://js.tensorflow.org/).
+With a new web standard called [WebAssembly](https://webassembly.org/), softwares/libraries written in high-level languages like C/C++/Rust can be ported to run in the browser.
+ImJoy uses ["Pyodide"](https://github.com/iodide-project/pyodide) to run Python plugins directly in the browser.
+The advantage of using the web computational backend is it requires almost zero setup and can run on mobile devices.
+Importantly, browser provides a unified, secured and sandboxed environment with maximized security and stability.

-2.  the **Python plugin engine backend**.
-This allows to access the entire Python ecosystem.
-The plugin engine can be launched either on the local machine, or remotely to perform compuationally intensive tasks on dedicated workstations, e.g. with state-of-the-art GPUs.
+1.  the **Native Computational Backend**.
+This is supported with the installation of an additional Python module called ["ImJoy Plugin Engine"](https://github.com/oeway/ImJoy-Engine).
+This allows to access the entire Python ecosystem which covers most of the scientific computing applications.
+With [Conda](https://conda.io), ImJoy plugin engine handles the requirements of plugins automatically and provide isolate processes and virtual environments for different Python plugins.
+It provides maximum flexibility and has full access to the file system, GPU and other local or remote resources.
+The plugin engine can be launched either on the local machine, or remotely on a cloud server or a cluster to perform compuationally intensive tasks, e.g. with institutional computing cluster, Amazon Cloud, or Google Compute.

 ## Key features